JustinSDK/cqMore/docs/polygon.md

 # `star`

 Create a star.
+Default to a pentagram.

 ## Parameters

-- `outerRadius`: the outer radius of the star.
+- `outerRadius = 1`: the outer radius of the star.
-- `innerRadius`: The inner radius of the star.
+- `innerRadius = 0.381966`: The inner radius of the star.
-- `n`: the burst number.
+- `n = 5`: the burst number.

 ## Examples